deng-pan2514/6998_Final_Project/README.md

 ## Description

-The project aims to implement, profile speculative decoding and study how kv cache and selection of draft impact its performance.
+The project aims to implement, profile speculative decoding and study how kv cache and selection of draft model impact its performance.
 ## Outline